The Welsh language has survived many threats throughout its life but remains the mother tongue of many of Eryri’s communities today.

 A stronghold of the Welsh language

-The Welsh language is a living language in Snowdonia.
+The Welsh language is a living language in Eryri.
 It is the language of everyday life, the language of work and the language of education.
 It is seen in local place names, in wildlife, and in history.
 It is an innate part of the area’s cultural and natural heritage.

-Welsh is a language rooted deep in the soil of Snowdonia.
+Welsh is a language rooted deep in the soil of Eryri.
 This was the language of leaders like Llywelyn the Great and Owain Glyndŵr.
 This is the language of worship and Eisteddfodau.
 This is the language in which many of our popular music groups choose to sing.

 And this is the language that the younger generation is embracing, as the benefits of working, learning and socialising through the medium of Welsh become increasingly evident.